The Exchange Project

 Installation view, Polygon Gallery, North Vancouver

-The Exchange Project interrogates the status, value, and conditions that define an art object, exploring how these elements are shaped by an artist’s declaration, institutional framing, and economic structures.
-Operating through a barter system, this program involves research into the practices of approximately one hundred contemporary artists, engaging each in critical dialogue and facilitating an exchange of artworks.
-Ultimately, The Exchange Project will comprise around one hundred diptych photographs of these exchanged works, forming an appropriated new body of work.
+The Exchange Project interrogates how an art object’s status, value, and meaning are constructed through artistic declaration, institutional framing, and economic systems.
+Operating through a barter system, the project engages approximately one hundred contemporary artists in critical dialogue, resulting in an exchange of artworks.
+These exchanges will culminate in a new body of work: around one hundred diptych photographs of the traded pieces, forming an appropriated archive of artistic labor and value.

 EX.003-1 (with Charlene Vickers)